Policies and Procedures

 CTR provides washers and dryers in each dormitory, at no additional cost to employees.

 It has been a ranch tradition that when it is time to serve dessert, a staff person from each table will ask the others at the table if they may serve them coffee, just as you would at your own home.
-Our staff is served the same meals that our guests are served, and may not make special requests of our kitchen staff or prepare their own food.
-If you do not plan on being at dinner (and are not required to be there) you must advise the ranch manager or chef that morning at breakfast.
+Our staff is served the same meals that our guests are served, and may not make special requests of our kitchen staff or prepare their own food to be eaten in the dining room.
+If you do not plan on being at dinner during peak season (and are not required to be there) you must advise the ranch manager or chef that morning at breakfast.

 In our communal setting, it is important to be considerate of not just each other but also of our guests and their privacy.
-Radios, MP3 Players and Walkmans are not allowed on the job.
-If you have ear buds on and music blaring, you cannot be aware of what is going on around you, and cannot hear if someone is calling you.
+Wearing ear buds and playing music on phones or other devices is not allowed on the job.
+If you have ear buds on, you cannot be aware of what is going on around you, and cannot hear if someone is calling you.
 Sound carries in our mountain setting, so be very conscientious about noise including loud voices and laughter, especially at night.

 Appearance and Attire